IanW6374/Raspberry-Garage/README.md

 # Raspberry-Garage

-This is a device controller which exposes devices such garage door opener, lights, temperature and humidity sensors which can be controlled either via local switches or through the remote API.
+This is a platform which controls devices such garage door opener, lights, temperature and humidity sensors via local switches or through the Direct Connect API.

 ### Features: